Sebclem/hassio-nextcloud-backup/README.md

 [![Buy me a coffee][buymeacoffee-shield]][buymeacoffee]

-Hass.io snapshot backup to Nextcloud
+Home Assistant snapshot backup to Nextcloud

 ![Nextcloud Backup Screenshot](images/screenshot.png)

 ## About

-Easily backup your Hass.io snapshots to Nextcloud.
+Easily backup your Home Assistant snapshots to Nextcloud.

 ### Features
 - Auto Backup : Configure this add-on to automaticly backup your HassIO instance.